cdhigh/KindleEar/docs/English/reader.md

 2. KindleEar also supports offline dictionaries in the stardict format.
 After downloading the corresponding dictionary, unzip it into the `data/dict` directory.
 You can organize different dictionaries into subdirectories.
 Then, restart the KindleEar service to refresh the dictionary list.

 3. The first time you look up a word in the offline dictionary, it may be slow because it needs to create an index file (suffix: trie), After that, it will be much faster.
-If you are using a large dictionary, the indexing process will consume a significant amount of memory.
+If you are using a large dictionary (for example, above several hundred megabytes), the indexing process will consume a significant amount of memory.
 If the server has limited memory, the indexing might fail.
 You can first use the dictionary on your local machine to look up a word and generate the "trie" file, then copy it to the corresponding directory on the server.

 4. By default, American English morphology queries are supported (tense, voice, plural etc.).
 If you need to support morphology rules for other languages, please download the corresponding Hunspell format files (.dic/.aff), and then copy them to `data/dict/morphology` (create it if not exists).
 Be careful not to store them in a subdirectory.